ioccc-src/winner/2020/burton/README.md

 ### Alternate code:

 By default, this code compiles for Little Endian machines.
-To compile for a Big Engian machine use:
+To compile for a Big Endian machine use:

 ```sh
 make alt